 Anna: Which one?
 Just kidding.
 I have multiple day jobs to keep my life interesting.
-I am a Consultant at Booz Allen Hamilton, a Professor at DeVry University and Blogger and Career Coach at Classycareergirl.com.
+I am a Consultant at Booz Allen Hamilton, a Professor at DeVry University, and Blogger and Career Coach at Classycareergirl.com.

 D: Did you think this was what you wanted to do when you grew up?

 A: No way.
-I never would have imagined that I would be a writer or a Professor just five years ago.
+I would never have imagined that I would be a writer or a Professor just five years ago.
 I hated writing when I was younger and used to be terribly scared to present in front of a room full of people.
 Never ever would have imagined my life taking this direction but I love it now!

 D: What has been your professional path?
 Any bumps in the road?

 A: I had a long period of time where I felt terribly stuck in a job I hated.
-It took me a long time and a lot of self-assessment tests to realize that I was in the wrong role for my personality, motivations and interests and the role just didn’t fit me at all which is why I was so unhappy.
+It took me a long time and a lot of self-assessment tests to realize that I was in the wrong role for my personality, motivations, and interests and the role just didn’t fit me at all which is why I was so unhappy.
 Now I get to help other young professionals who are also stuck get unstuck like I did and help them through that process.

 D: Would you share any of your professional goals with us?
 How important is goal setting to you?

 A: It’s a must!
 My goal for this year is to focus on balance so actually this year I am trying not to set too many goals for myself.
 My goals this year are just to focus on a few things that are really important to me, which are teaching, writing a book and blogging.
-My goals are also to make sure I have a lot of down time in my schedule and to not work too much!
+My goals are also to make sure I have a lot of downtime in my schedule and to not work too much! 🙂